pydanny/pydanny-event-notes/DjangoConEurope2013/pony.rst

 =====================

 * Bug Fixes are a great place to start
-* Minor additions
+* Minor Contributions
-* Major additions
+* Major Contributions

 Bug Fixes
 ===========